Why complete your Dietetic Internship at Missouri State?

 - Our Dietetic Internship Program offers you two unique community-based concentration areas to choose from so you are able to help others in the community while pursuing your career objectives and positioning yourself to take the Registration Examination for Dietitians.

 - Training in practicums with rural health clinics, hospitals, public school systems, and community organizations will prepare you for a variety of dietetic career pathways.

-- We offer you international experiences where you can complete supervised rotations in another country for a few weeks or a whole semester.
+- We offer you international experiences where you can complete supervised rotations in another country for one week or a whole semester.